Should I choose Dr. Allen as a major professor?

 Indeed, the true value of a doctoral program extends beyond the conferred degree—it lies in the development of the scholar within you.
 The journey is a collaboration between you and your major professor, anchored by clear goals and a shared purpose.

 As Samuel Johnson aptly expressed, the essence of scholarship involves engaging in public discourse, contemplating in solitude, reading, inquiry, and sharing knowledge.
-It is more than a mere academic exercise; it is a multifaceted endeavor that requires active participation in various academic spheres.
+It is more than an academic exercise; it is a multifaceted endeavor that requires active participation across various academic spheres.

 In my view, completing coursework and a dissertation is insufficient for cultivating the qualities of a true scholar.
 Doctoral students benefit immensely from an immersive experience that involves collaboration with both student and faculty colleagues.
 This environment encompasses active participation in classrooms, collaboration within research teams, engagement in professional development, and a commitment to research scholarship.

-In essence, the doctoral journey is about more than the tangible outcomes—it’s about the intellectual and professional growth you experience along the way.
-Together, we strive to create an environment that nurtures your development as a scholar, fostering a rich and dynamic academic experience.
+In essence, the doctoral journey is about more than the tangible outcomes.
+It’s about the intellectual and professional growth you experience along the way.
+Together, we strive to create an environment that nurtures your development as a scholar and fosters a rich, dynamic academic experience.
 Through active engagement in diverse academic pursuits, you become not only the recipient of a degree but, more importantly, a true contributor to the scholarly community.

 Dr. Allen’s Academic Year

-It’s important to note that while I do engage in work during the summer months, my schedule during this period follows a distinct structure.
+It’s important to note that while I do work during the summer months, my schedule follows a distinct structure.
 Summer activities are often project-specific and align with the timelines of ongoing research and advising initiatives.
-These schedules are subject to change each summer, reflecting the dynamic nature of research projects and the activities of the SageResearch Tribe, which typically observes a research and advising break in July and August.
+These schedules are subject to change each summer, reflecting the dynamic nature of research projects and the activities of the SageResearch Tribe, which typically observes a research break in July and August.

-Understanding and respecting the distinct dynamics of the summer schedule contributes to more efficient collaboration and enables a better alignment of expectations during this timeframe.
+Understanding and respecting the distinct dynamics of the summer schedule contributes to more efficient collaboration and better aligns expectations during this timeframe.

 Scheduling Time

-I have tried every possible way to have an open meeting calendar over the years.
+I have tried every possible approach to keep a meeting calendar open over the years.
 I now schedule the meeting and send an electronic invitation.

 Use my contact page.